AliAlsalkhadi/Connect_Four_Game/README.md

 # Connect Four
-Connect Four is a classic two-player game where players take turns dropping shaps into a vertical grid.
-The goal of the game is to connect four of your own shaps in a row, either horizontally, vertically, or diagonally.
+Connect Four is a classic two-player game where players take turns dropping shapes into a vertical grid.
+The goal of the game is to connect four of your own shape in a row, either horizontally, vertically, or diagonally.

 This implementation of Connect Four is written in C and can be played on the command line.